elibroftw/blog.elijahlopez.ca/content/posts/memories-of-saudi-arabia.md

 draft: false
 tags:
   - memories
+summary: "Recollections of childhood memories from living in Riyadh, Saudi Arabia around 2005-2006, including everyday moments, significant events, and cultural experiences."
 ---

 These are some of my oldest memories somewhere from 2005-2006.
 According to my dad we were living in the city of Riyadh.